Interest-based Negotiation over Natural Resources: Experimental Evidence from Liberia

 Abstract

-We use a randomized control trial to study whether an interest-based negotiation (IBN) training for community leaders in Liberia improves their ability to strike beneficial deals related to their land and forests.
-We use environmental assessments, lab-in-the-field, and surveys and find that trainees are 27% more likely to reach a beneficial agreement, and when they conclude deals, their payoffs are 37% larger.
-Our mediation analysis and structural estimates both indicate that IBN increases trainees’ capacity to identify positive-sum agreements.
-We also document a reduction (0.26 standard deviations) in the exploitation of communal forestland in trainees’ communities.
+We experimentally evaluate whether an interest-based negotiation (IBN) training for community leaders in Liberia improves their ability to strike beneficial deals related to their land and forests.
+We use environmental assessments, lab-in-the-field, and surveys and find that trainees are 27% more likely to reach a beneficial agreement, and it raises the total surplus earned by $2.74 USD, which is a 42% increase.
+Our exploration of mechanisms indicates that the training increases trainees’ capacity to identify valuable deals, but does not improve their appraisal of their outside option.
+We find a reduction (0.27 standard deviations) in the exploitation of communal forestland in treated communities.

 Publication